 8. Reporting and analytics

 One of the most important parts of helpdesk software is providing the reports you need to see how your customer service strategy is paying off.
-Useful reports can be customised to show you the information you need to know.
+Useful reports can be customized to show you the information you need to know.
 For example, how quickly it takes your team to resolve customer issues on average or days when the volume of tickets is highest.
 Having access to incredibly useful insights will help you better plan and strategize just how your business does customer service.